VIZIO New SmartCast HD 4K Smart LED LCD TV Board Home Theater Netflix Sound 43'

 Rich, thanks for sharing.
 The one warning I'll issue about the UBe is that the wireless connection tops out at 4K//30Hz, which will communicate to Netflix and Amazon via your streaming player that your projector can't handle 4K w HDR even though it will.
 We covered this in our review of the 5050UBe.
 Unless you need the wireless connection the straight 5050 is the better choice.

-1: No color wheel (Rainbow sensitive) 2: 4k@120Hz acceptance (= HDMI 2.1) 3: Input lag less than 44 ms. (still a bit high, but OK)
+I am also in the market for a new projector that fits with my upcoming Xbox series X purchase.
+1: No color wheel (Rainbow sensitive) 2: 4k@120Hz acceptance (= HDMI 2.1) 3: Input lag less than 44 ms. (still a bit high, but OK) I hope this LG HU810P can deliver these specs..

 Price this at $2500 and you have wallet!